Source: Nicole LaMotte/Parachute

 Straightening up your bed in the morning prevents dirt and dust from joining you under the covers at night.
 This is important for those with allergies and people with pets…or general city dwellers who bring in the dust of a long day.
 Sounds pretty unappealing, right?
 To avoid it, swap your Sheets out frequently for a freshly washed set.
 There’s a long-standing rumor that Jackie O had hers changed daily, but for those of us who make our own beds, a weekly Bedding change is perfectly acceptable.

 There are a few studies floating around the internet linking happiness to bed-making.
-Earlier this year, Admiral William H. McRaven delivered a commencement speech, in which he told University of Texas graduates, “If you want to change the world, start by making your bed.”
+Admiral William H. McRaven once delivered a commencement speech, in which he told University of Texas graduates, “If you want to change the world, start by making your bed.”
 His logic: You can’t do the big stuff right if you can’t do the little stuff right.
 Plus, if you’ve had a bad day, coming home to a perfectly made bed provides a sense of relief and encouragement.

 It’s a Minor Commitment…